-- The singles league is open to players not in a team that season.
+- The singles cup is open to players not in a team that season.

 - If one player has attempted to arrange a match in advance of the last day deadline (via phone number provided on singles league entry) and has not received a response from their opponent then they will automatically win that round.